katrinadelorenzo/katrinadelorenzo/README.md

 Hi!
 My name is **Katrina DeLorenzo** and I am a recent graduate of [Fordham University](https://www.fordham.edu/) with a bachelor's in computer science!
 I have experience interning at both a startup company as well as an established global company!
 My professional experience includes both full-stack development and business analysis.
 Here are some other facts about me:

-* 👾 Currently learning: React and AWS Serveless Infrastructure.
+* 👾 Currently learning: React and AWS Serverless Infrastructure.
 * 😄 Pronouns: _She/Her_
 * 🎮 Games I'm playing: Skyrim, ACNH, Stardew, Zelda
 * 💡 Fun Fact: My favorite game, Stardew Valley, was written, designed and coded by one person: Eric Barone.